kokoalberti/personalwebsite/content/articles/2019-02-07-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 [3] Lantmateriet data available via <a href="https://opendata.lantmateriet.se/">https://opendata.lantmateriet.se/</a> and <a href="https://lantmateriet.se/">https://lantmateriet.se/</a>
 </p>
 <p class="notes-and-comments">
-[4] See <a href="https://forums.gpsfiledepot.com/index.php?topic=2832.0">this topic</a> on gpsfiledepot.com for more info on the Garmin map format.
+[4] See <a href="https://forums.gpsfiledepot.com/index.php?topic=2832.0">this topic</a> on gpsfiledepot.com for more info on the Garmin map format, as well as this Garmin support page about <a href="https://support.garmin.com/en-IE/?faq=FtEncUXbaE0xE04yZ7gTq5">custom map limitations</a>.
 </p>